KristiinaLi/javaClasses/Logic and thinking process.md

 11 % 4 != 0
 11 % 5 != 0
 11 % 6 != 0

+Need to divide by all numbers from 1 to the number (1-11).

+1. Go through the numbers from 2 to (number - 1)
+2. Check whether or not it is dividable (number % i == 0)
+3. If 2nd point is true --> it's not a prime number
+4. If 2nd point false --> it's a prime number

 Ieva: while loop until the first number for which %number ==0 not all, just up to half of 11!